 Hakomi is a body-centered psychotherapy method developed by Ron Kurtz.
 It is a synthesis of Eastern spiritual principles and highly effective Western therapeutic techniques.
-Hakomi uses the body as a doorway into the unconscious, into the hidden beliefs (core material) that influence and shape ourseives, relationships and self-image.
-Hakomi is a fast and powerful method that allows accesses to this core material so that it can emerge safely into our consciousness where it can be re-evaluated and transformed.
+Hakomi uses the body as a doorway into the unconscious, into the hidden beliefs (core material) that influence and shape ourselves, relationships and self-image.
+Hakomi is a fast and powerful method that allows access to this core material so that it can emerge safely into our consciousness, where it can be re-evaluated and transformed.
 The individual can then integrate new ways of being that are more satisfying and effective in life.
-Central to the Hakomi method is the healing relationship between the client and therapist that creates a deep sense of safety and connection that facilitates the therapy.
+Central to the Hakomi method is the healing relationship between the client and therapist, which creates a deep sense of safety and connection that facilitates therapy.

 Hakomi Institute of Edmonton provides professional training in the Hakomi Method of Body-Centered Psychotherapy for psychologists, social workers, psychiatrists and other mental health professionals as well as body-workers.
 The institute also offers special interest trainings on working with specific client issues as well as brief introductory workshops in Hakomi for professional and personal development.